Economics and Business Major

 As an economics and business major, you might get involved in one of the following groups:

-- Cornell Financial Group—providing an innovative, progressive, and informative atmosphere for its members to learn about investing and to put theory into practice.
+- Cornell Financial Group—provides an innovative, progressive, and informative atmosphere for its members to learn about investing and to put theory into practice.

 - Omicron Delta Epsilon—the Economics Honors Society.